Sharmin64/gym-next-project-repo/README.md

 The Feature Section of a fitness website should focus on providing a visually engaging and information-rich experience to highlight your core offerings.
 Here's what you can include for great UI rendering:

 1. Core Features
-Membership Plans: Display various membership tiers with pricing, features, and a "Join Now" button.
-Class Schedules: Interactive weekly schedules with filtering options (e.g., by time, class type, or instructor).
+Membership Plans: Display various membership tiers with pricing, features, and a "Join Now" button.----🏑👍 Class Schedules: Interactive weekly schedules with filtering options (e.g., by time, class type, or instructor).
 Trainer Profiles: Showcase trainers with their expertise, certifications, and client reviews.
 Fitness Programs: Highlight different fitness programs like weight loss, strength training, yoga, etc.